Leptune/vim-for-coding/README_EN.md

 - status bar enhancement
 - increase the Molokai theme.
 - make VIM compatible with TMUX
-- each save will automatically index tags in the background, and it will not be stuck. (ctags must be installed)

 ## Active skills
 | Usage                       |  Shortcut key                             | Remark           |